23W-GBAC/Anukuga/post_1.md

 ---
 layout: post
-title Genetically Modified Organisms (GMOs):
+title: Genetically Modified Organisms (GMOs):
 ---

 Discuss the benefits and risks of genetically modified crops and organisms.
 Argue for or against the widespread use of GMOs in agriculture---